Shortcut White Bean and Chicken Chili

 If you prefer a more creamy texture, partially mash the beans with a potato masher right in the pot.

-Serve in bowls and top with cheese and a squeeze of fresh lime.
+Serve in bowls and top with cheese and if desired a squeeze of fresh lime, cilantro and sour cream.

 Additional shortcut: I often use Rotisserie chicken and chop or shred it.